 Still, Jing wanted to earn income as a writer so that he could alleviate the burden of his father’s responsibility to their family.
 Jing’s desire to help his family meant that he was more diligent than other writers of his age, thus he became better.
 TVB were not particularly sensitive to his plight, so he began working for less than minimum wage (i.e. pocket money or chump change).
 This was to avoid Jing being seen as getting favouritism in case any accusations of nepotism would arise from jealous staff members.
 Writing a joke would earn him H.K. $8 (approximately U.S.$ 1) whereas writing a short script would be worth H.K.$ 89 (roughly U.S.$ 11).
 In his first month, he earned the H.K. equivalent to U.S.$13 for two gags and a short script.
 In his second month, he earned what would be the H.K. equivalent of U.S.$ 130.
 In his third month, he earned more than U.S.$ 144.
 Jing proved himself worthy enough in the summer that Louis gave him a fixed part-time job.

 On Jing’s first day as a properly working adult, his father was directing a TV series called The Legend of the Book and The Sword.
 This was based on a 1955 novel titled The Book and the Sword, which was published three months before Jing’s birthday.
 The novelist was Louis Cha.
 Speaking of men named Louis, Lau Tin-Chi would later find himself working under the authority of a TVB actress named Gigi Wong Suk-Yee (a.k.a.
 Huang Shu-Yi).
 The situation involved herself as the presenter of the aforementioned The Victim, a Sammo Hung movie where she is credited on the English print as “executive director” – this is H.K. speak for extra director (as gleaned when doing a Google search for HKMDB and executive director).
+In Jing’s case, he directed a 1998 movie titled Love Generation Hong Kong where the executive director was Raymond Yip Wai-Man.

 Back to the fall of 1975, Jing didn’t have much to say in his book about his first day as a truly grown-up employee.
 However, he did say: “After I finished working, I decided to go home.
 But just after I walked out of the TVB entrance, there was suddenly a woman calling me – Wong Jing, Wong Jing.
 She scared me, but I had the courage to turn around.
 It was Gigi Wong, one of the three major flower buddies at that time.
 This was the first time that I saw a big star, and it left an unforgettable impression.
 She said – Come back, everyone is waiting for you.
-I had to go back to the TVB lobby with her where I saw Lisa Wong Ming-Chuen, Louise Lee Si-Kei and my father sitting on the sofa where he waiting for me.
+I had to go back to the TVB lobby with her where I saw Lisa Wong Ming-Chuen, Louise Lee Si-Kei and my father sitting on the sofa.
+He was waiting for me.
 At the time, my pulse might have been one hundred and ten heartbeats per minute.”

 Jing continues to say: “It was quite daunting to stand in front of the three female major TV stars of that time.
 I saw them as sisters, and it was inevitable that even they would be shivering when in the presence of an authority figure like my father.
 As I stood in front of the three ladies, I felt like a little boy who was about to be disciplined for doing something wrong.
 I felt helpless.”